dzzh/elfstatsd/README.md

 * Build rpm: `python setup.py bdist_rpm`.
 After this step, an RPM will be put in `elfstatsd/dist` directory.

-* Install rpm: `rpm -Uvh dist/elfstatsd-XX.XX.rpm`.
+* Install rpm: `sudo yum install dist/elfstatsd-XX.XX.rpm`.
 This RPM can later be installed to the other machines without being re-built, but these machines should have virtual environment located at the same path as at the build machine or have to use default Python with installed dependencies.
-An RPM with the virtual environment set up for this daemon will soon be provided at Github.

 #### Installation from source codes